FORECAST.ETS.STAT

 Examples 🔗

-Suppose you have historical sales data recorded monthly for the past year, with corresponding revenue figures and time.
-To predict the sales for the upcoming months, you can use the FORECAST.ETS.STAT function as follows: =FORECAST.ETS.STAT("07/01/2022", B2:B13, A2:A13, A14:A18)
+If you have historical sales data recorded monthly for the past year, with corresponding revenue figures and time, you can predict sales for upcoming months using the FORECAST.ETS.STAT function like this: =FORECAST.ETS.STAT("07/01/2022", B2:B13, A2:A13, A14:A18)

-Imagine you have gathered data on website traffic over the past year, segmented by month, and you want to forecast future traffic patterns.
-By leveraging the FORECAST.ETS.STAT function, you can input the established patterns and predict traffic for future months: =FORECAST.ETS.STAT("01/01/2023", C2:C13, A2:A13, A14:A18, 12)
+If you've gathered data on website traffic over the past year, segmented by month, and want to forecast future traffic patterns, input the established patterns and predict traffic for future months using the FORECAST.ETS.STAT function: =FORECAST.ETS.STAT("01/01/2023", C2:C13, A2:A13, A14:A18, 12)

 Notes 🔗

-Ensure that the input data is structured accurately to reflect the relationship between the independent and dependent variables.
-Take care to incorporate relevant seasonality considerations if applicable.
-Adjust the function parameters to accommodate the nature of the data set and the intended forecasting horizon.
+Ensure your input data is structured accurately to reflect the relationship between the independent and dependent variables.
+Consider incorporating relevant seasonality if applicable.
+Adjust the function parameters to accommodate the nature of your data set and the intended forecasting horizon.

 Questions 🔗